AlicelnWonderland/Assignment-5/README.md

-# Task List Application (MVVM Pattern)
+# The Model-View-ViewModel (MVVM) pattern

-Welcome to the **Task List Application**!
+Welcome!
 This project is structured using the **Model-View-ViewModel (MVVM)** design pattern, which separates the application's data management, UI, and business logic into distinct components.
 This README provides an overview of the MVVM structure, making the code modular, scalable, and maintainable.

 ---